wp-plugins/event-calendar-ticketing/readme.txt

 * We publish dozens of [add-ons for WooCommerce](http://ignitewoo.com " WooCommerce Plugins ") - and nearly all of them could be used with WooEvents Pro

-Have a close look at [WooEvents Pro](http://ignitewoo.com/woocommerce-extensions-plugins/wordpress-event-calendar-wooevents-pro-for-woocommerce/ " WooCommerce Event Tickets Plugin - WooEvents ") now. **There's nothing else like it.** And while you're at it check out our other add-ons for WooCommerce.
+Have a close look at [WooEvents Pro](http://ignitewoo.com/woocommerce-extensions-plugins/wordpress-event-calendar-wooevents-pro-for-woocommerce/ " WooCommerce Event Tickets Plugin - WooEvents ") now.

+**WooEvents Pro - Nothing even comes close.**

+And while you're at it check out our other add-ons for WooCommerce.

 *IgniteWoo™ and WooEvents™ are trademarks of IgniteWoo, LLC.
 All Rights Reserved.*